syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

+## Exporting Unbound rows

+By default, the Unbound rows will not be exported to the excel document.
+However, you can export the unbound rows to excel by setting the [DataGridExcelExportingOption.ExportUnboundRows](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportUnboundRows.html) property as `true`.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportUnboundRows = true;
+{% endhighlight %}

 ## Exporting Unbound Columns

 The [SfDataGrid.GridUnboundColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridUnboundColumn.html) will be exported as [SfDataGrid.GridTextColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridTextColumn.html) without any specific codes.
 You can customize the `SfDataGrid.GridUnboundColumns` as `SfDataGrid.GridTextColumns` using the `CellExporting` and `RowExporting` events.